DipanshuShukla/LeetCode-Solutions/Arrays & Hashing/Easy/Valid Anagram/readme.md

 #### Complexity Analysis

 - **Time Complexity:** O(n log n)
-- **Space Complexity:** O(1)
+- **Space Complexity:** O(1) (excluding sort space)

 ### Solution 2: [Using a HashMap]

 #### Implementation

-This approach uses two HashMaps data structure to track and count each character in each of the strings and then compares them in the end.
+This approach uses two HashMaps data structure to track and count each character in each of the strings and then compares them in the end in python implementation.
+In Java implementation we just populate a map using the first string with characters s as keys and their frequencies as values and then depopulate the map similarly keeping check that the count does not fall below 1.

 ### Python